 If you are wondering where your passwords are stored on your Android phone, the following guide should help you find those locations so you can retrieve your passwords for various services.
 Read on to find out how to do it.

 Step 1.
-Install the latest version of DroidKit and open it on your computer > Choose Extract Needed Data From Google Account in the upper middle of the welcome page.
+Install the latest version of DroidKit and open it on your computer > Choose Data Extractor > From Google Account in the upper middle of the welcome page.

 Step 2.
 Click From Google Account and select the Wi-Fi option under Google Backups > Click Next to initiate the progress.

 Step 3.
 Now, you are required to enter your Google account and its password to Sign in > Click Continue to give the program authorization to visit the backup data.

 Step 4.
 Select a backup to proceed to the next step.

 Step 5.
 Preview and click Wi-Fi password you’d like to restore > You can either choose to extract it To PC or To Device > When the process completes, you will see the Extracted Successfully interface as below.

 That’s how you can retrieve Wi-Fi passwords from Google backup on your Android phone using DroidKit.
 Besides, DroidKit can also extract messages from broken Samsung and transfer them to another device.